ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 [user-guide](https://conda.io/projects/conda/en/latest/user-guide/concepts.html),
 a conda environment is just a directory that contains a specific collection of conda packages that you have installed.
-You could have one environment with epics-base 7 and another one with epics-base 3.15.
+You could have one environment with EPICS base 7 and another one with EPICS base 3.
 You can easily switch between environments (by activating or deactivating them).
 When installing packages in an environment, others are not impacted.
 To avoid conflicts, conda ensures that there is only one version of each package in an environment.

-To create an environment with epics-base 7 and stream, run:
+To create an environment with EPICS base 7 and *stream*, run:

 ```console
 [iocuser@host:~]$ conda create -y -n epics epics-base=7 stream